-"Footprints" begins with forty pages of poems, several of which date back to the 1960s and 1970s when I lived in Michigan, San Francisco and New York City.
-The majority are of more recent vintage.
-Fourteen song lyrics follow the poetry, and twelve pages of humor complete this work.
-Here are samples of each:
+"On A Rare Day" Is a revision of my 2014 book--Footprints.
+It begins with forty nine poems, some dating back to the 1960s and '70s when I lived in Michigan, San Francisco and New York City.
+Most are of more recent vintage.
+Fourteen songs follow, then a few short stories, followed by eighteen pages of humor.
+The beginning pages of my two other books (teasers) complete this work.
+Here are some samples :

 Water wants to run,

 gaining speed times speed

 laugh, tickled by the tingle of coldness

 lick the smooth taste of shiny rock,

 stop to rest in deep, sleepy pools